-SAN FRANCISCO SYMPHONY YOUTH ORCHESTRA DONATO CABRERA, WATTIS FOUNDATION MUSIC DIRECTOR
+SAN FRANCISCO SYMPHONY YOUTH ORCHESTRA CHRISTIAN REIF, WATTIS FOUNDATION MUSIC DIRECTOR

-The San Francisco Symphony Youth Orchestra (SFSYO) is recognized internationally as one of the finest youth orchestras in the world.
+The San Francisco Symphony Youth Orchestra (SFSYO), recognized internationally as one of the finest youth orchestras in the world, celebrates its 35th anniversary this season.
 Founded by the San Francisco Symphony in 1981, the SFSYO's musicians are chosen from more than 300 applicants in annual auditions.
 The SFSYO's purpose is to provide an orchestral experience of pre-professional caliber, tuition-free, to talented young musicians from the greater Bay Area.
 The more than 100 diverse musicians, ranging in age from 12 to 21, represent communities from throughout the Bay Area.
-The SFSYO rehearses and performs in Davies Symphony Hall under the direction of Wattis Foundation Music Director Donato Cabrera.
-Jahja Ling served as the SFSYO's first Music Director, followed by David Milnes, Leif Bjaland, Alasdair Neale, Edwin Outwater, and Benjamin Shwartz.
-The 2015-2016 SFSYO season features three concerts in November, March, and May, as well as the annual holiday performances of Prokofiev's Peter and the Wolf.
-The 2015-16 season also includes a Bay Area Youth Orchestra Festival concert hosted by the SFSYO in January, which will invite youth ensembles from throughout the region to participate in a day of music-making at Davies Symphony Hall.
+The SFSYO rehearses and performs in Davies Symphony Hall under the direction of Wattis Foundation Music Director Christian Reif, whose first season with the Orchestra was 2016-2017.
+Jahja Ling served as the SFSYO's first Music Director, followed by David Milnes, Leif Bjaland, Alasdair Neale, Edwin Outwater, Benjamin Shwartz, and Donato Cabrera, who stepped down at the conclusion of the 2015-16 season after a seven-year tenure.
+During the 2017-2018 season, SFSYO performs three concerts November 19, March 4, and May 13, as well as presenting its annual holiday performance of Prokofiev's Peter and the Wolf on December 10, and hosting the Bay Area Youth Orchestra Festival on January 14.

 The SFSYO's yearly series of concerts reflects the artistic identity of the SFS, with a focus on the great masterworks of the orchestral repertoire plus performances of modern and contemporary works by composers such as John Adams, Mason Bates, Gabriela Lena Frank, Richard Danielpour, David Carlson, Christopher Rouse, Charles Wuorinen, Deborah Fischer Teason, Tobias Picker, and SFSYO alumnus Nathaniel Stookey.
-As part of the SFSYO's innovative training program, musicians from the San Francisco Symphony coach the young players each Saturday afternoon in sectional rehearsals, followed by full orchestra rehearsals with Cabrera.
+As part of the SFSYO's innovative training program, musicians from the San Francisco Symphony coach the young players each Saturday afternoon in sectional rehearsals, followed by full orchestra rehearsals with Reif.
 SFSYO members also have the opportunity to work with many of the world-renowned artists who perform with the SFS.
 SFS Music Director Michael Tilson Thomas, SFS Conductor Laureate Herbert Blomstedt, Sir Simon Rattle, Kurt Masur, Valery Gergiev, Leonard Slatkin, Yo-Yo Ma, Isaac Stern, Yehudi Menuhin, Vladimir Ashkenazy, Midori, Joshua Bell, Gil Shaham, Sarah Chang, and many others have worked with the SFSYO.
 Of equal importance, the students are able to talk with these prominent musicians, asking questions about their lives, their professional and personal experiences, and about music.
 As part of its annual holiday Peter and the Wolf concerts, the SFSYO also collaborates with a wide range of artists and local celebrities.
 Past narrators have included author Daniel Handler (aka Lemony Snicket); actors Sharon Stone, Robin Williams, Sid Caesar, Leonard Nimoy, Rita Moreno, Chita Rivera, Olympia Dukakis, and Danny Glover; singers Linda Ronstadt, and Bobby McFerrin; San Francisco Chronicle columnist Herb Caen; and Michael Tilson Thomas.